By Christopher Calder

 enlightenment.
 A more scientific approach does not make the human

-our enemy, but rather works with our natural physiology to allow more
+body our enemy but rather works with our natural physiology to allow

-cross-legged Asian style on a meditation pillow on the floor, or use the
+sit cross-legged Asian style on a meditation pillow on the floor, or

 The Recliner Chair Method

-results.
-If your feet get cold, drape a towel or over your feet to keep them warm.
-The bare soles of your feet should be pressed
+removed for best results.
+If your feet get cold, drape a towel

+over your feet to keep them warm.
+The bare soles of your feet

-comfortably in your lap, or pressed against the center
+together, laying comfortably in your lap, or pressed against the center

 of your chest, one on top of the other over the center of your

 What do you do while sitting?